-To enroll, please send me check for $625 to 201 Newell St., Seattle, WA 98109 or click on the Buy Now button below to pay with a credit card through the PayPal link on my website.
-Enrollment is limited to 15.
-The class usually fills several weeks before the starting date.
+To enroll, please send a check for $625 to Nick O’Connell, 201 Newell St., Seattle, WA 98109 or click on the Buy Now button below to pay with a credit card.
+The course is limited to 15 participants and usually fills several weeks prior to the start of class.
 For more information, contact me at nick@Thewritersworkshop.net or call 206-284-7121.